 Looking for this year’s Midwest Vanlife Gathering?

-Head on over to this page for more information about this year’s Midwest Vanlife Gathering and to buy your tickets.
+Head on over to this page for more information about upcoming events.
 Or, read on for a reflection about the 2018 event!

 Every time I’ve tried to write a reflection of our first Midwest Vanlife Gathering, I’ve ended up typing one or two generic sentences before suddenly feeling frozen in time.
 How do you verbally explore a weekend so powerful and moving?
 Saying the weekend was “awesome” or a “great success” or that we had an “absolute blast” barely scratches the surface of how we were feeling as we rolled away from that muddy-ass field in Slabtown, MIssouri.
 As with most things in life, the best parts of the gathering were the things we could have never prepared for.
 The parts that made the weekend as beautiful and true as it was were the things we didn’t script out.
 We didn’t walk away from the weekend saying how well-organized the raffle table was.
 We weren’t raving about all the new stickers we got.
 We were all glowing about the connections we made with complete strangers so opposite, yet so similar to ourselves.